Nazzar02/MALIS-Project-2/Graph-part/README.md

 3. **node2vec_embeddings_hyperparameter_tuning.py**: Tunes Node2Vec hyperparameters to optimize embeddings.

-4. **recommender.py**: Generates track recommendations based on the group’s playlist preferences.
+4. **recommender.py**: Generates track recommendations based on the group’s playlist preferences as group_recommendations.csv.

 5. **evaluate.py**: Evaluates the quality of the recommendations using specifics metrics.